 In Denmark, the employers are obligated to take out occupational injury insurance.
 You are covered by your employer’s insurance in connection with your job.
 Your employer’s insurance does not cover your leisure time.

 Unemployment insurance is voluntary in Denmark.
-You can choose to register with an unemployment insurance fund (a-kasse).

 Most private insurances are voluntary in Denmark, but a few types are mandatory.